 You just got your new camera system or VNC installed and want to use No-IP to create an easy hostname to remember.
 You have registered with No-IP, created a hostname, added the IP address and go to use the hostname, but cannot connect or find the server.
 So what do you do now?

 Note: The pictures in this guide are from model TL-R860 Firmware 3.3.0 Build D51109.
 The instructions in this guide can be used with other TP-Link routers and firmware, although slight differences may be present.
+You can also find more up to date instructions directly from TP-Link.

 Everything is setup correctly within No-IP, so why is it not working?